 Those who don’t have a budget end up overspending on ads, not realizing that what they’re doing isn’t working.
 They are surprised by costs they didn’t consider.

 A typical social media advertising budget includes the following.
 If you’re doing a lot of this yourself, you should still consider the time involved.
 After all, time is money.

 - Research & Planning

 - Ongoing Analytics, Testing and Optimization

 - Landing Pages on your website — If the ad directs people to your website, the ad needs a dedicated landing page that continues the buyer’s journey.
 These pages must be fast and mobile friendly to get results.

 Do your homework beforehand to begin pricing.
 Setting a daily budget (or weekly, monthly, etc.) can help you pace yourself and stay within your allotted ad spend.
 Track expenses to improve your ability to stick with the budget.
 That’s how to create a Facebook ad that doesn’t break the bank.
 It delivers on its promises.

 Facebook ads aren’t just one thing.
 Facebook offers incredible variety.
 Knowing how to create a Facebook ad that captures attention means understanding which ad type will get the job done.

-To explore the options, we’ll look at 5 types of Facebook ads to consider with their benefits at various stages of your customer’s journey.
+To explore the options, we’ll look at 5 Facebook ad types to consider with their benefits at various stages of your customer’s journey.

 a.
 Lead Ads